Book a Consultation Students Corner

 If you ask three providers what a high school exchange in Florida costs, you'll get three very different answers.
 That's not because of inflated prices — it's because the programs aren't really comparable.
 What is a thin placement package for one provider is genuine end-to-end support from application to return flight for another.

-We chose a model that's rare in the German-speaking market and should be standard in the US: our own team on the ground, accredited schools, vetted host families, personal preparation back home.
+Our core program is the Florida program with an F1 visa — a model that's rare in the European market and should be standard in the US: our own team on the ground, accredited schools, host families we know personally, personal preparation back home.
 No outsourcing to US partner agencies that you'll never meet.
-That's the main reason SIDO sits in the upper price range — and the main reason parents choose us.
+That's the main reason the F1 program sits in the upper price range — and the main reason parents choose us.

 On this page we show you three things: what's included in the price, which items come extra, and which forms of financial support you can use.